ALFIAN92/hello-world/README.md

 # hello-world
 Just Learn How to Create My Own Program Design..
-Hi, I am Alfian,I has an interest to learn programming language, as i know it were very wide languages.
+Hi, I am Alfian,I was interesting to learn programming language, as i know it were very wide languages.
 Unfortunetely, I just get some tiny little basic of programming, just wanted to learn more about it...
 Hopefully, this site and community will help me to implement that kind of languages for my own need to get more efficiency of cost and time.
 Thank you...